 - Each filmmaker may submit up to, and no more than, two films.

-By signing the entry form and entering the Kent County Teen Film Festival, the applicant agrees to all rules and regulations as defined in the official festival rules.
-Only one parent/guardian signature is required per film entry — that parent/guardian is responsible and signing for every teen working on the project.
+By entering your film into the Kent County Teen Film Festival, the applicant agrees to all rules and regulations as defined in the official festival rules.

 The applicant also grants a non-exclusive license, throughout the world and in perpetuity, to the Library to: